docularxu/jenkins-x-arm-support/doc/build lighthouse-0.0.762 on Arm64.md

 $ cd lighthouse/charts
 ```

-Change the values.yaml,modify that yaml file to use the container image you build.
+Change the `values.yaml`, modify that yaml file to use the container image you build.

 Here is an example of what I used in my arm64 server.
 You can refer to the following link